Fraudcast News

 "Fraudcast News" is the twenty-second and final episode of the fifteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on May 23, 2004.
+The episode was written by Don Payne and directed by Bob Anderson.

-Episode writer Don Payne, won the Writers Guild of America's Paul Selvin Award, which honors works that focus on First Amendment issues, for his work on the episode.
+In this episode, Mr. Burns acquires all media outlets in town to improve his image while Lisa begins publishing her own newspaper.
+The episode received positive reviews.
+Payne won the Writers Guild of America's Paul Selvin Award, which honors works that focus on First Amendment issues, for his work on the episode.